Text by Amy Holt Cline

-In her article, The CreativeArtistic Brain, Dr. Mariale M. Hardiman describes the work of Paul Howard Jones in his 2008 article when he states that, “there is no single part of our brain responsible for our creativity.
+In her article, The CreativeArtistic Brain, Dr Mariale M. Hardiman describes the work of Paul Howard Jones in his 2008 article when he states that “there is no single part of our brain responsible for our creativity.
 Creative thinking is a complex thought process that calls upon many different cognitive functions and involves many different regions distributed throughout the brain” (p.7).

 Many of these functions have been seen in electrical signals that are connected through the neural network in the prefrontal cortex, the right brain, the hippocampus, the superior temporal gyrus, the density of white matter, the temporal parietal junction, the alpha synchrony and more (Dietrich, 2015).
-This explains that defining a person by either being a right or left brain is not only limiting and narrow minded it is neurologically incorrect.
+This explains that defining a person by either being a right or left brain is not only limiting and narrow-minded, but it is also neurologically incorrect.

 Much of our culture is built on the practice of finding the “right answer”.
-Rather than developing an atmosphere of collaborative exploration that thrives on imagining, creating, redesigning and testing solutions in unique situations, humans like the clarity and simplicity of the right brain and leftb rain categorization of thinkers.
+Rather than developing an atmosphere of collaborative exploration that thrives on imagining, creating, redesigning and testing solutions in unique situations, humans like the clarity and simplicity of the right brain and left rain categorization of thinkers.

 Educators are urged to find ways to help students develop the ability to innovate, problem solve, collaborate and communicate across disciplines in addition to meeting the required state or national standards.
 This is no small task.
 As complicated as it might be, it is important to think about how we teach and enact change through understanding how the brain works.

 Creativity, another skill itemised by P21, is a neurological phenomenon and can be intentionally cultivated at all levels.
-For high school students, whose brains are actively forming and changing on a daily basis, I feel the urgent call to action to shape my science classroom so that students can create, question, explore, wonder and build their understanding of how the world works using a diverse and colorful toolbox of supplies and skills that engage both sides of the brain.
+For high school students whose brains are actively forming and changing on a daily basis, I feel the urgent call to action to shape my science classroom so that students can create, question, explore, wonder and build their understanding of how the world works using a diverse and colourful toolbox of supplies and skills that engage both sides of the brain.
 The thinkers of the 21st Century will do well if they can better understand the way they think while cultivating new mental skills that will help them thoughtfully influence the future.